Marion Township, Berks County, Pennsylvania

 Marion Township is a township in Berks County, Pennsylvania, United States.
-The population was 1,688 at the 2010 census.
+The population was 1,695 at the 2023 5-Year American Community Survey.

 History

 The S Bridge (Womelsdorf, Pennsylvania), Peter Spicker House, Stouchsburg Historic District, and Tulpehocken Creek Historic District are listed on the National Register of Historic Places.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 15.3 square miles (39.7 km^{2}), of which 15.3 square miles (39.7 km^{2}) is land and 0.07% is water.